-Pseudoephedrine addiction is relatively rare.
-Not everyone finds themselves becoming addicted to this popular nasal decongestant.
+Pseudoephedrine addiction is relatively rare; not everyone finds themselves becoming addicted to this popular nasal decongestant.
 However, many children and teenagers turn to these over-the-counter solutions like Sudafed for a quick buzz.
-Yet, when we learn about shocking pseudoephedrine addiction facts and statistics, we notice a glaring trend that needs attention.
+When we learn about shocking pseudoephedrine addiction facts and statistics, we notice a glaring trend that needs attention.
+Read on for more information, and if you or a loved one is struggling and in need of a pseudoephedrine addiction treatment program, Lighthouse Recovery Institute can help.

 What is Pseudoephedrine?

-Of course, pseudoephedrine is also available in prescription-strength presentations.
-These require an order from a doctor and tend to produce heightened, faster, and longer-lasting results.
+Pseudoephedrine is also available in prescription-strength presentations, but these require an order from a doctor and tend to produce heightened, faster, and longer-lasting results.
 Although these have a low potential for abuse, some people, especially children, still find ways to abuse the drug as a quick way to get high.

 5 Interesting Pseudoephedrine Addiction Facts You Should Know